alanrogers/agar22/admixtools/README.md

     devtools::install_github("uqrmaie1/admixtools")
 	library(admixtools)

-This will allow you to use admixtools within R's command-line interface.
+This will allow you to use admixtools from R's command line interface.
 To use the browser interface, you'll need to install additional packages: